-Technological change as a result of learning by using or producing is important [Milutinovich and Dempsey (1978), Sahal (1981)] but difficult to model explicitly, other than to let cumulated production contribute to the upgrading of labour productivity.
+Technological change as a result of learning by using or producing is important (Milutinovich and Dempsey 1978, Sahal 1982) but difficult to model explicitly, other than to let cumulated production contribute to the upgrading of labor productivity.
 In many cases some data about learning curves are available at least at a sector level.

 Investment in R&D at firm level normally is coupled to investments in production and marketing as well.
 (Pure licensing out and some forms of joint ventures are exceptions.)
 Variations among firms regarding their innovativeness and competitive performance are largely attributable to differences in skills to handle the entire spectrum of R&D, production and marketing activities in the whole process of technology-based business development.
-Investments in this set of activities include acquisitions by a firm of technologies and/or other firms externally as a means of entry, complementary to or substituting for internal development [see for example Hines (1957), Yip (1982)].
-Even data about marketing investments may become available on the MOSES sample of firms from an ongoing IUI survey, although the actual modelling of this aspect of innovative behaviour must be left to the future.
+Investments in this set of activities include acquisitions by a firm of technologies and/or other firms externally as a means of entry, complementary to or substituting for internal development (see Hines 1957, Yip 1982 for example).
+Even data about marketing investments may become available on the MOSES sample of firms from an ongoing IUI survey, although the actual modelling of this aspect of innovative behavior must be left to the future.